orangejuice/blog/data/activity/book-中国历代政治得失-2001/record.en.md

 date: 2020-10-28 23:35:55+08:00
 douban:
   rating: 9.2
-  subtitle: Qian Mu / 2001 / Sanlian Bookstore Life·Reading·New Knowledge
+  subtitle: Qian Mu / 2001 / SDX Joint Publishing Company
 ---

-It is a very interesting and substantial historical work.
-Although it is somewhat biased, which reduces its persuasiveness, it still feels very worth reading.
-Amid the chorus of declinism, such a reverse perspective is particularly significant.
+A fascinating historical work that is quite substantial in content.
+Although it may be somewhat preemptively biased, reducing its persuasiveness, it still feels very worthwhile to read.
+Amidst a chorus of negative opinions, such a contrarian perspective is particularly significant.